 Do staff and persons in your care have access to hot water and soap?

 Staff members and persons in our care have access to hot water and soap and have been directed to engage in proper and frequent handwashing techniques as one of the most effective means of preventing the spread of the virus.
-Additionally, we are encouraging individuals to practice proper hygiene and universal preventative precautions including social distancing wherever possible.
+Additionally, we are encouraging individuals to practice proper hygiene and universal preventative precautions including social distancing and wearing masks wherever possible.

 Do staff and persons in your care have access to hand sanitizer?

 DOC is providing alcohol-based hand sanitizer in institution common areas for use by both staff members and persons in our care.

 What is happening at the facilities where PIOC have tested positive for COVID-19?

 Administrative rules are currently suspended and will remain suspended at each facility until we are able to return to full, pre-pandemic visiting levels.
 This suspension of administrative rules ensures limited movement of persons in our care, permitting only critical movement of individuals.
 Persons in our care at all facilities continue to have access to shower facilities and meals as regularly scheduled.
 Each site activated its Emergency Operating Procedures and completed a deep cleaning of facilities.